 So, was he sitting when he killed himself?
 If he was sitting and only his back fell, he must have been sitting with legs stretched, like the corpse.
 It is unlikely to sit on the floor like that.
 If he was sitting on the floor cross-legged, his body would be cross-legged: rigor mortis doesn’t automatically straighten the body.
 If he was sitting on his bottom with soles on the ground and knees up, post-mortem position would be with bowed spread legs, not stretched legs.

 Or did he shoot himself while already laying down?
 He shot himself in the mouth (picture).
 This is instant death, no time to stretch the arm again, if he was laying down already.

 On this death photography, from which I understand he shot himself in the mouth, we see his shoulders and his chest, and clearly both arms lie along the body.
 Stephen Paddock was not laying down when he shot himself in the mouth: there’s no hand near his mouth.

-We also see the handgun on this picture [a user tells me it was ascertained this is the handgun he used to hill himself].
+We also see the handgun on this picture [a user tells me it was ascertained this is the handgun he used to kill himself].
 It confirms that he couldn’t be laying down, as the gun would be stuck in his mouth or lying near his face.
 Besides, it confirms that his having been sitting is unlikely, because the gun and the hand that handled it fell apart as if after a body-size fall.

 All in all, I think the machine gun above his foot has been put there in order to take a pic with spin: Gun Manic Covered With His Guns.
 In order to further gun control.
 And if the crime scene has been thus faked, then the most likely responsible for this are the police.
 Would it be correct to assume that, if asked, U.S. law enforcement would want to end the right to bear arms?